Case citation: Canada

-The Canadian Guide to Uniform Legal Citation
+Citation standards in Canada

 There are a number of citation standards in Canada.
 Many legal publishing companies and schools have their own standard for citation.
+Some courts have produced their own citation guides.
+For example, the courts in Saskatchewan have produced a bilingual citation guide that is to be used in all three Saskatchewan courts: Citation Guide for the Courts of Saskatchewan.
 Since the late 1990s, however, much of the legal community has converged to a single standard—formulated in The Canadian Guide to Uniform Legal Citation / Manuel canadien de la référence juridique, commonly known as the "McGill Guide" after the McGill Law Journal, which first published it.

+More recently, in June 2024, CanLII announced a new, open access legal citation guide: the Canadian Open Access Legal Citation Guide ("COAL"), which is available at no charge on the CanLII system.
+The COAL follows a similar system for citing cases.

-The following format reflects this standard:
+The following format reflects these standards: